NoeltHS/Test/lr+-information/rules-and-guidelines.md

 ---
 layout: default
-title: Staff Regulations
+title: Rules and Guidelines
 parent: LR+ Information
 nav_order: 2
 ---

-# Staff Regulations
+# Rules and Guidelines
 At BloxStreet, it is imperative that staff members abide by a set of regulations in order to enhance the overall shopping experience for our customers.
 The rules outlined below represent only a fraction of the many guidelines that staff members are expected to observe.
 For a detailed understanding of the consequences associated with specific offenses, refer to the [Punishment Guide](https://support.bloxstreet.store/guides/punishment-guide.html).

 ## Uniforms